- As per the latest measurement, our galaxy weighs in at approximately 1.5 trillion solar masses.

 How Can They Be So Sure?

-Majority of the mass (nearly 85%) of the Milky Way appears to be a hypothetical form of matter, known as dark matter.
+The majority of the mass (nearly 85%) of the Milky Way appears to be a hypothetical form of matter, known as dark matter.
 It doesn’t interact with observable electromagnetic radiation but keeps the stars in their galaxies.

-There are billions of galaxies in the universe with masses ranging from 1 billion to 30 trillion solar masses.
+There are billions of galaxies in the universe, with masses ranging from 1 billion to 30 trillion solar masses.
 The mass of Milky Way seems fairly normal for a galaxy of its brightness.

 Researchers used ESA’s Gaia and NASA’s Hubble to examine the 3D movement of sets of hundreds of thousands of stars orbiting the galaxy’s center.
 These sets are also known as globular star clusters.